isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Gauging light.md

 			</tr>
 		</tbody>
 	</table>
-	<p>It is better to underestimate the amount of light you receive as too much sun is easily remedied by using shade netting.
-A lack of light is much harder to deal with, as it will require choosing a new site for use or the installation of grow lights. </p>
+	<p>It is better to underestimate the amount of light you receive as too much sun is easily remedied by using <a href="/page-index/hardscapes/netting/">shade netting</a>.
+A lack of light is much harder to deal with, as it will require choosing a new site for use or the installation of <a href="/page-index/horticulture-techniques/grow-lights/">grow lights</a>. </p>
 	<br>
 </section>